 Just about all testing and authorities have reached one consensus on insect repellants: DEET is the best.
 DEET was developed by the U.S. military and used by soldiers during missions in tropical areas.
 It’s not an insecticide, like permethrin, but it is a very effective repellant of all insects.
 It’s not odorless, though, and it’s always mixed as a percentage of an aerosol or spray insect repellant.
 At very high concentrations, DEET was found to cause skin irritation for some people and extremely rarely it caused some more severe reactions.
 So, you’ll see some “outdoor” repellants with 20 to 40 percent DEET, and those are the ones you want to use when hunting.
 You’ll just have to be mindful of wind directions, because it can and will spook game animals with sensitive noses.

 Sulfur powder might be the oldest commonly used insect repellant/pesticide in the world.
 To you and me, it stinks, but to bugs, it kills.
 Powdered sulfur can be put into a common tube sock, which makes a great “duster” as you pat the sock on your shoes and clothing.
 It’s safe to put on your skin, too, but it can irritate your eyes.
 So it’s safe and effective, but it smells.
 Actually, it doesn’t smell as much as you would expect, not as much as a lit match, anyway.
 But, there isn’t much information available about whether it is a smell that deer and other game animals dislike.
 Since it’s a natural odor, found in some water and skunk scent, for instance, sulfur might be just the ticket for hunting.
-It’s inexpensive also.
+It’s also inexpensive.

 Citronella, orange oil, peppermint, lavender and many other natural oils and scents have been used as bug repellants through the years.
 Any and all of them may be effective at times, but you don’t find them used in any of the commercial insect repellants that tend to feature DEET.
 You would think that manufacturers today would want to use anything natural that is also effective, since consumers care a lot about safety.
 So, that’s an indicator they may have done testing and found the natural ingredients are not very effective in comparison to DEET.
 However, if you have sensitive skin or allergies to any of the products mentioned above, you might try some natural repellants.
 All of them are going to be very aromatic, though, and that means the animals you’re hunting will smell them.
 Whether they will be bothered, though, is a question that you’ll have to find out yourself.